 The most obvious impacts of a transition to a net-zero economy will be in the energy sector.
 Net-zero must absolutely entail a decisive and uncompromising abandonment of fossil fuels as our main sources of power generation, accompanied by a shift to sustainable and low-cost renewable energy alternatives.

 This will be a dramatic shift in how we humans live our lives.
-For centuries, our modern comforts of life have been enabled by extracting hydrocarbons preserved in the Earth and then combusting them to generate electricity But electricity generation contributes to 25% of global emissions, mainly because we still receive 62% of our electricity from burning fossil fuels, so a full transition to renewable energy is necessary in a net-zero economy.
+For centuries, our modern comforts of life have been enabled by extracting hydrocarbons preserved in the Earth and then combusting them to generate electricity But electricity generation contributes to 25% of global emissions, mainly because we still receive 64.5% of our electricity from burning fossil fuels, so a full transition to renewable energy will be necessary in a net-zero economy.

 This means transitioning from using the finite resources in the ground, towards taking advantage of the clean, self-replenishing ones we have in our skies.
 Solar and wind energy are the fastest growing renewable energy sources, and may already be generating around one tenth of the world’s electricity.
 Other renewable energy sources, like geothermal and hydropower, are poised to complement solar and wind in replacing fossil fuels.